Skip to content

 Blackhope Scar — common questions

 Blackhope Scar is rated 3/5 (moderately challenging) on the OutdoorSCOT scale.
 The standard route covers about 13km with 534m of ascent and takes most walkers 3-6 hours.
-Terrain: Reservoir tarmac and farm track first, then a soft peaty fence line north onto the moorland crest.
+Underfoot: Reservoir tarmac and farm track first, then a soft peaty fence line north onto the moorland crest.

 Where do I park for Blackhope Scar?